Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Label Spaces

-The second scenario assumes that in addition to the different label spaces, the domain shift (i.e. the distribution shift of features) also exists between datasets~\cite{Fu2015,Kodirov2015,Wang2016a}.
-For example, \citeN{Fu2015} name this problem as projection domain shift and propose a transductive multi-view embedding space that rectifies the projection shift. \citeN{Kodirov2015} propose a regularised sparse coding framework which uses the target domain class labels' projections in the semantic space to regularise the learned target domain projection thus overcoming the projection domain shift problem.
+The second scenario assumes that apart from the different label spaces, the domain shift (i.e. the distribution shift of features) also exists between datasets \cite{Fu2015,Li2015,Kodirov2015,Wang2016a,Zhang2016b,Ye2017,Xu2017}.
+This is named the \textit{projection domain shift} problem by~\cite{Fu2015}.
+For example, as illustrated in Figure~\ref{fig:projection}, both zebra and pig have the same attribute 'hasTail', but the visual appearances and the distributions of the tails of zebra and pig are very different.
+To reduce the domain shift explicitly, the training data (unlabelled) in the target domain are generally required to be available.
+For example, Fu et al.~\citeN{Fu2015} introduce a multi-view embedding space in a transductive setting, such that different semantic views are aligned.
+Kodirov et al.~\citeN{Kodirov2015} propose a regularised sparse representation framework that utilizes the target class prototypes estimated from target images to regularise the projections of the target data and thus overcomes the projection domain shift problem.